catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 -- multitrack disable if empty
 -- add saving log
--- if hives have dd and then no dd....title is stillVs red (vocals are really diff)
-- incubus morning multitrack has alternate flag?
+-- if hives have dd and then no dd....title is stillVs red (vocals are really diff) -- incubus morning multitrack has alternate flag?
-- alternate is not the latest+1 no
 -- Add DD (IF exiting don't add)
 -- Add tunning
-- activate ignore the rest as per overrite
 -- ignore as duplciate or old
 -- nirvana smells cover issue
 -- send multitrack info
-- checkbox if and of the + are diff..then add to title -- add go to folder
+-- add go to folder
-- check meaning of life
--- add fix sections with external tool
+-- version and customforge should also save original (@Ignore) -- fix current yb/cf links not saved
+-- fix is_alt being save although not the case
+-- duplicates get 1 as track no

+Testing Issues:
+- better improve reading the version of joalene 1_05 (or 6669 should be 6.669)
+- audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
+- medium feature: when repacking the Retail songs Remove Bass DD
+- big feature - For the tagging add the info to the Preview Image/Album Art
+- joaleen is tone is different.....where do we see that
+- overrite sometimes gives Directory not empty error
+- Think about improving the Multitrack with Instr. list (more accurate but a little criptic)
+- save error log separately
+- add setalbum cover for all
+- add labels on covers
 - zombie fails
 - the pretender fails
-- better improve reading the version of joalene 1_05 (or 6669 should be 6.669)
-- joaleen is tone is different.....where do we see that -- version and customforge should also save original (@Ignore)
-- add setalbum cover for all
--? fix log
--- add preview automatically

-Testing Issues:
+- check meaning of life
+-- small feature: maindb apply save settings (as well as the rest of the screens)
+	- when opening new windows..save settings
+-+ add fix sections with external tool
+-- small bug: Standardization 87 message
+-- Big Bug PC repacking seems to fail
 -- small bug Serv the servant and Peaches doent seem to Import -- sometimes all go to duplicate folder
 -- importing pink floyd duplices with delete everything reports them as duplicates -- reported version is wrong
--- Duplicate: Update and overrite still takes the Alternate..it should not
+-- Duplicate: Update and overrite still takes the Alternate..it should not -- small bug: last thibs by billy talend fails at unpack/rorg -- fix log
-- overrite sometimes gives Directory not empty error
-- Improve duplicate management for the beat it & smells fiasco
-- Think about improving the Multitrack with Instr. list (more accurate but a little criptic)
-- save error log separately
+-- add preview automatically
+-- small bug: sometimes preview shows empty but the vs is not red incubus echo -- small improv: add audio hash also as duplicate criteria -- bug?:		 pin wish now last convtime at alternate comparision screen -- big bug: repack&import seems to randmly fail
+-- small bug: mj beat it issue with adding older to titles and so changing the xml path -- improve the MultiTrack detection (no Guitar, noguitar, no_Guitar)

 ### dev issues: